PT100 Temperature sensor.

 ![]() | ||

 AL-0016-01B The temperature measurement section of the circuit.
 Created with CADSTAR 16.0 Express.
-There are errors in this first draft of the circuit; the instrumentation amplifiers' reference input should be at least 0.8V above 0V or Vdd-0.8V for the circuit to work.
+This first draft of the circuit won't work; the instrumentation amplifiers' reference input should be at least 0.8V above 0V or Vdd-0.8V.
 Resistance measurement is scaled by the resistance of the PT100 + R7 + R10.
 The calculation is circular, where the answer is required to do the calculation.
 If a typical temperature value of, say, 105 ohms is used, then an approximation will be found.
 In a continually running system, the next time the temperature is measured using the previous approximation of the measurement will be accurate. |

 CS5531, CS5532, CS5533 or CS5534, for example, is easy to use, more accurate and just requires the series resistor chain.
 It includes up to a 4-channel multiplexer fed to a single A/D. You don't need to use the Programmable Gain Amplifier, which, in any case, would have required a calibration cycle.
 So one of these could be used with one or four temperature probes and one precision reference resistor connected to the reference input, thereby also making the measurement immune to low-frequency common-mode electrical noise.
 The calibration selection of the IC serves no purpose; the IC is accurate from turn-on.

-The opinion of sales representatives and other engineers is that the significant patents from about 1990 expired long ago, and all manufacturers of Delta Sigma or Sigma-Delta type A/D converters should now be equally easy to use and similarly without the 100uV noise spikes that some of them suffer with.
+The opinion of sales representatives and other engineers is that the significant patents from about 1990 expired long ago, and all manufacturers of Delta-Sigma or Sigma-Delta type A/D converters should now be equally easy to use and similarly without the 100uV noise spikes that some of them suffer with.

 - If the Ref input and the resistor chain are switched, 0V and Vdd give two sample points per cycle of the A to D, so there should be at least 50% better accuracy by averaging.
 Any contact junction voltage offsets are eliminated, but switching noise and cross-coupling of synchronous signals would be introduced unless good care with screening and PCB layout is taken.
 See circuit 3.